shalimakannan/End-to-End-Data-Analysis-Project/README.md

 # Data-Analysis-Project done in SQL ans PowerBI
-## A data analyst helping Toman Bike Share to understand if increasing prices next year is possible.
+## A data analyst helping  Bike Share to understand if increasing prices next year is possible.

 All files and data provided